Kerala: 24-year-old man dies of Nipah in Malappuram, second death this year from virus

 On Sunday, the National Institute of Virology in Pune confirmed that the man died of the Nipah virus.
 The Kerala government said that 151 persons had been identified as the man’s primary contacts.

-The man had sought treatment in four private hospitals and had also travelled to certain places with his friends.
-“The information of all of them has been collected and those who came in direct contact have been transferred to isolation,” the health department said.
+The man had sought treatment in four private hospitals and also travelled to certain places with his friends.
+“The information of all of them has been collected and those who came in direct contact have been transferred to isolation,” stated the health department.

 The statement added that five persons among those in the contact list who had shown mild symptoms had been isolated.
 “Samples were sent for testing,” it added.